vuejs/vitepress/docs/guide/data-loading.md

 export default createContentLoader('posts/*.md', /* options */)
 ```

-The helper takes a glob pattern relative to [project root](./routing#project-root), and returns a `{ watch, load }` data loader object that can be used as the default export in a data loader file.
+The helper takes a glob pattern relative to the [source directory](./routing#source-directory), and returns a `{ watch, load }` data loader object that can be used as the default export in a data loader file.
 It also implements caching based on file modified timestamps to improve dev performance.

 Note the loader only works with Markdown files - matched non-Markdown files will be skipped.